-- Television advertising and teleshopping shall be readily recognisable as such and kept quite separate from other parts of the programme service by optical and/or acoustic means. - 4.
-Surreptitious advertising and teleshopping shall be prohibited.
+Television advertising and teleshopping shall be readily recognisable and distinguishable from editorial content.
+Without prejudice to the use of new advertising techniques, television advertising and teleshopping shall be kept quite distinct from other parts of the programme by optical and/or acoustic and/or spatial means.
+2. Isolated advertising and teleshopping spots, other than in transmissions of sports events, shall remain the exception.